 - After cooling, flick the top of each lid with your finger nail to check the seals.
 If you hear a ding/high-pitched sound, the seal is great!
 If the sound is muted and dull, the seal may not be adequate.
 Jars with good seals can go into a cool, dark place (basement or pantry) for up to a year, and poor seals will need to be refrigerated to be consumed within the next couple of weeks.

-- Mark the date on each jar with a piece of masking tape.
+- Mark the date on each jar with a piece of masking tape (trust us, you'll soon forget when you made them)

-- If giving as a gift, you may remove this tape later and decorate as you wish-- with twine, a card, etc.
+- If giving as a gift, remove this tape later and decorate as you wish-- with twine, a card, etc

 - Add in some other spices to change things up such as turmeric, celery seeds, or cumin seeds.